nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 The suffix array is an array, not of suffixes, but of their **indices** in this sorted order.
 These indices act as pointers into the original dataset in which we can retrieve the suffixes.
 We can see that the suffix array for this example is `[0, 1, 6, 2, 3, 7, 5, 4]`.

-Below is a simple python implementation for constructing this:
+Below is a simple python implementation for constructing this data structure:

 ```python
 def createSuffixArray(text: str) -> list[int]: